JORDEEEX/FrmPostulacion-Yendo/README.md

 # FrmPostulacion-Yendo
-## For use this proyect, you must install this Dependecias
+## For use this proyect, you must install this Dependeces

 - express